stormpath/stormpath.github.io/source/guides/social-integrations/index.markdown

 ------
 {% endcodetab %}

+{% docs note %}
+If you are using [Google+ Sign-In for server-side apps](https://developers.google.com/+/web/signin/server-side-flow), Google recommends that you leave the Authorized redirect URI field blank in the Google Developer Console.
+In Stormpath, when creating the Google Directory, you must set the redirect URI to `postmessage`.
+{% enddocs %}

 ### Mapping the Directory as an Account Store to an Application

 Once a Google `Directory` has been created, it must be mapped to an application as an `Account Store`.
 When an Account Store (which can be a `Directory` or `Group`) is mapped to an `Application`, the accounts in the account store are considered the application’s users and they can login to the application.